yeonjuan/es-html-parser/README.md

 </a>
 </p>

-ES HTML Parser is an HTML parser that generates an abstract syntax tree similar to the ESTree specification.
+ES HTML Parser is a HTML parser that generates an abstract syntax tree similar to the ESTree specification.

 This project began as a fork of [hyntax](https://github.com/mykolaharmash/hyntax) and is developed to follow [ESTree](https://github.com/estree/estree)-like ast specification.